• Free Tours

 Statues at the Nativity Façade of Gaudí’s Sagrada Familia.
 Photo by Sagrada Familia

-Another of the highlights for the young ones is going up to the bell towers (not suitable for those suffering from vertigo).
-I would recommend visiting the Nativity façade instead of the Passion façade because, not only you will be inside the towers that Gaudí saw in his lifetime, but also, going down the windy spiral staircase is a lot of fun.
+Another of the highlights for the young ones, 6 years or older, is going up to the bell towers (not suitable for those suffering from vertigo).
+I would recommend visiting the Nativity façade instead of the Passion façade because, not only will you be inside the towers that Gaudí saw in his lifetime, but also, going down the windy spiral staircase is a lot of fun.
 Adventurous children would love this part.
-And, don’t worry if you are not too fit as there is a lift that brings you to the top.
+And, don’t worry if you are not too fit, as there is a lift that brings you to the top.

 • Children under 11: Free